whg-training/statistics-course/4_Statistical_modelling_III:Hidden_Markov_models/practicals/glycophorin_cnvs/glycophorin_cnv_hmm.md

 * prior probabilities for each copy number state
 * and a lambda used to determine expected length of transition

-The last parameter can used to control for per-site variation (but we're not using it here.)
+It also takes a last parameter (`site.multipliers`) that can used to control for per-site variation, but we're not using it here.

 ```R
 # Function cnv.hmm()